In this Article

 - Drink plenty of water.

-- Maintain a healthy and a well balanced diet.
+- Maintain a healthy and well-balanced diet.

 Also Read: Torch Infection During Pregnancy